amu-cai/geval/README.md

   -S,--submit              Submit current solution for evaluation to an external
                            Gonito instance specified with --gonito-host option.
                            Optionally, specify --token.
+  --validate               Validate challenge, it searches for potential errors
+                           in the given challenge path, like missing columns, files or format data.
+  --list-metrics           List all metrics with their descriptions --oracle-item-based      Generate the best possible output considering outputs
+                           given by --out-file and --alt-out-file options (and peeking into the expected file).
+  --train MODEL-TYPE       Train a model
-  -s,--sort                When in line-by-line or diff mode, sort the results
+  --infer MODEL-PATH       Infer from a model -s,--sort                When in line-by-line or diff mode, sort the results
-                           from the worst to the best -r,--reverse-sort        When in line-by-line or diff mode, sort the results from the best to the worst --out-directory OUT-DIRECTORY
+                           from the worst to the best -r,--reverse-sort        When in line-by-line or diff mode, sort the results from the best to the worst --filter FEATURE         When in line-by-line or diff mode, show only items with a given feature --out-directory OUT-DIRECTORY
                            Directory with test results to be
                            evaluated (default: ".")